China 2.0 Conference

 No. The name on the registration/ticket must match the attendee.

-China 2.0, an initiative of Stanford Graduate School of Business, focuses on innovation and entrepreneurship in China by looking at the drivers and dynamics of China as a digital power and its implications for commerce, communications, and content in the global economy.
+China 2.0 of Stanford Graduate School of Business, focuses on innovation and entrepreneurship in China by looking at the drivers and dynamics of China as a digital power and its implications for commerce, communications, and content in the global economy.

-A bridge between China and Silicon Valley, China 2.0 brings together executives, entrepreneurs, investors, policy makers, and academics driving change on both sides of the Pacific through seminars and the largest annual China technology and business conferences hosted by Stanford Graduate School of Business at Stanford and in China.
+A bridge between China and Silicon Valley, China 2.0 brings together executives, entrepreneurs, investors, policy makers and academics driving change on both sides of the Pacific through seminars and the largest annual China technology and business conferences hosted by the Stanford Graduate School of Business at Stanford and in China.